Aroostook County Emergency Management and National Weather Service brace for flooding

 One agency working closely with Aroostook County Emergency Management is the National Weather Service in Caribou.

-"Obviously we had a pretty high snow pack, well above average so we always knew the threat going into it," said Donnie Dumont, as meteorologist at the NWS Caribou.
+"Obviously we had a pretty high snowpack, well above average so we always knew the threat going into it," said Donnie Dumont, a meteorologist at the NWS Caribou.

 Floods are expected to begin in smaller creeks and streams, and then larger flooding with be impacted early next week in larger rivers and streams throughout northern and central Maine.